milad00ahmadi/freehost-anti-phishing/README.md

 ## Deploy
-first Upload `dist/bundle.js` file to your host then submit the following snippet in `Client Site Advert Control` section of your Admin panel
+First upload `dist/bundle.js` file to your host then submit the following snippet in `Client Site Advert Control` section of your Admin panel

 ```js